orismall/Maily/wiki/Web-App-Usage.md

-### Run the app
+## Run the web app
- Once the App is running, open your browser and navigate to:
+ Once the Docker-compose is running, open your browser and navigate to:
  ` http://localhost:<WEB_CLIENT_PORT>`

  By default, go to : `http://localhost:3000`